dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/samples/no-camera-enhancer.md

 ## Generate ImageData from AVCaptureVideoDataOutput

 `iImageData` is the data type that can be recognized by `DynamsoftBarcodeReader` as an image source for barcode decoding.
-The following code snippet shows you how to transfer `CMSampleBuffer`, which is produced by `AVCaptureSession`, to an `iImageData`.
+The following code snippet shows you how to transfer `CMSampleBuffer`, which is produced by `AVCaptureSession`, to an `iImageData` object.

 **Code Snippet**